 Sarah Ferguson gives health update after second ‘shock’ cancer diagnosis

-Sarah Ferguson, the Duchess of York, said on Monday she was in shock after being diagnosed with skin cancer but that she is in “good spirits” and thanked supporters for their messages.
+The Duchess of York has said she is in “shock” after being diagnosed with a malignant melanoma less than a year after undergoing surgery for breast cancer, but added that she remains in “good spirits”.

-She broke her silence for the first time since the news in a post on Instagram thanking the medical team and confirming that she is now resting at home with her family.
+She broke her silence for the first time since the news emerged in a post on Instagram, where she thanked her medical team and confirmed that she was now resting at home with her family.

+The duchess’s cancer diagnosis is just the latest health scare to hit the royal family in recent days.
+The Princess of Wales is in hospital recuperating after undergoing successful abdominal surgery last week.

+She was visited by her husband Prince William at The London Clinic after the planned procedure, which was said to be a routine one.

 “It was thanks to the great vigilance of my dermatologist that the melanoma was detected when it was.